h0n3yb/h0n3yb.github.io/_posts/2025-01-08-building-multitool-voice-ai-agents-with-elevenlabs.md

 3. Create a system prompt that includes tool definitions.

-You'll want to follow a generate pattern like this:
+You'll want to follow a general pattern like this:

 ```text
 You are a support agent with access to: